COVID-19 Utility Response

 - Any energy assistance appointments (or any other appointments with utility employees) currently scheduled will be conducted by phone, or rescheduled, and all future appointments will be phone appointments until the situation changes.
 Payment assistance remains available and these processes can be done without in person contact, so please call if you have questions or concerns.

 - All large utility events (Home & Garden Idea Fair and Earth Day Fest) are canceled and smaller events are being updated as decisions are made (only very small, outdoor events where participants can remain six feet apart are being considered – all public health recommendations will continue to be followed as they change.)
 Anyone registered for an event will be receiving information from the organizer with updates.

 - We are translating as much information into Spanish and Russian as possible, but phone translation can be arranged for any non-English speaking customers.
 Just call and ask.

 We are continuing to carefully balance the work required to maintain our high level of service (both safe and reliable water and electricity, as well as 24 hour customer service on the phone and email) while keeping our customers and employees safe.
 We are in a quickly changing situation, however, and will continue to make adjustments as needed to provide the support both customers and employees need to stay healthy.
-We appreciate your patience and flexibility as we move through these next days and weeks.
+We appreciate your patience and flexibility as we continue to navigate through this time.